Depression in Children and Teens

 We can make our homes a safe and welcoming place for people of all shapes and sizes.
 Then we can work to educate and influence our friends, our child’s school and our communities to put an end to weight bias.

-Visit Rudd ‘Roots to learn more about weight bias.
+Visit The Rudd Center for Food Policy and Obesity to learn more about weight bias.

 Three Types of Forward-Facing Car Seats